jooorooo/laravel-liquid/README.md

  * 100% secure, no possibility of embedding PHP code.
  * Clean OO design, rather than the mix of OO and procedural found in other templating engines.
  * Seperate compiling and rendering stages for improved performance.
- * Easy to extend with your own "tags and filters":https://github.com/harrydeluxe/php-liquid/wiki/Liquid-for-programmers.
  * 100% Markup compatibility with a Ruby templating engine, making templates usable for either.
  * Unit tested: Liquid is fully unit-tested.
 The library is stable and ready to be used in large projects.